saintmalik/blog.saintmalik.me/blog/2022-09-01-leveraging-git-hook-for-secure-sdlc.md

 well, you can always clean your git history and rebase, <a href="https://hackernoon.com/how-to-clean-your-git-history-ryzb3ydv" target="_blank">here</a> is a detailed guide on that.

-Now lets jump into the implementation;
+Let's jump into the implementation;

+## Implementing secrets scan via pre-push hook

 I would be using <a href="https://github.com/Yelp/detect-secrets" target="_blank">detect-secrets</a> as my secret scanning tool in this guide.

-Firstly, you need to install <a href="https://pre-commit.com/#install" target="_blank">pre-commit</a> tool
+1. Firstly, you need to install <a href="https://pre-commit.com/#install" target="_blank">pre-commit</a> tool

 ```toml
 pip install pre-commit
 ```

-then navigate into your project folder and create and .pre-commit-config.yaml in the root of your folder in your terminal
+2. Navigate into your project folder and create and .pre-commit-config.yaml in the root of your folder in your terminal

 ```yaml
 touch .pre-commit-config.yaml